-An endodontist is a dentist who specialize in the soft inner tissue of the tooth, known as the pulp.
-They provide endodontic therapies, coming from the word “endo,” meaning inside and “odont,” which means teeth.
+An endodontist is a dentist who specializes in the soft inner tissue of the tooth, known as the pulp.
+They provide endodontic therapies, coming from the word “endo,” meaning inside, and “odont,” which means teeth.
 One of the most common procedures an endodontic dentist performs is a root canal.

 At Ideal Endodontics, you’ll be seen by our endodontists: Dr. Moein Darjani and Dr. Ali Manesh.
 They specialize in root canals, root canal therapies, and other endodontic therapies.
 They’ll help you be pain-free in no time!
 You can read more about them on our Endodontists page!

 A root canal is needed when the pulp in a tooth becomes infected or inflamed.
 This is often the result of a tooth crack or chip, deep decay, or after repeated dental procedures on the tooth.
 An abscess can develop if this inflammation or infection is not treated with a root canal.
 Our experienced endodontic dentists have administered many root canals in the Washington DC area to help their patients.

 Some signs that your tooth is inflamed or infected include:

 • Prolonged sensitivity to changes in temperature, heat, and/or cold

 • Lymph node tenderness